 Transformational Leadership: Building the Perfect Leadership Pie with 7-HTL™

-Nope, it's actually the secret sauce that can turn your average, “meh” workplace into a high-performing, engaged, and truly empowered team.
-And if you're not using it, you're probably missing out.
+It’s the secret sauce that can turn an average, “meh” workplace into a thriving, engaged, and empowered team.
+And if you’re not tapping into it, you’re probably missing out.

 Transformational Leadership: The Secret Sauce to Leadership Success

-The 7-HTL framework adds structure to your leadership “pizza,” helping you mix in the right behaviors and align them with transformational habits.
+The 7-HTL framework adds structure to your leadership “pizza,” helping you align people, systems, and priorities with transformational leadership principles.
 Because let’s face it: the world doesn’t need another soggy, tasteless pizza.

-So, let’s dive into the most important ingredients of transformational leadership, why they matter, and how you can stir them into your leadership practice without burning your team out.
+So, let’s dive into the most important ingredients of transformational leadership, why they matter, and how you can strategically build them into your leadership practice without burning your team out.

 Structural Empowerment: The Crust (It Holds Everything Together)